rudderlabs/rudderstack-docs/destinations/userlist.md

 ## Group

 The `group` call is made to associate the user with a company in Userlist.
+For more information on the `group` call, please refer our [RudderStack API specification](https://docs.rudderstack.com/getting-started/rudderstack-api-spec) documentation.

 An example of a `group` call is as shown below:

 ```javascript
 rudderanalytics.group("test-group-id", {